OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

   objectLabels: app.kubernetes.io/managed-by=open-ondemand

-You will need to tell OnDemand you are using `job-pod-reaper`_ and to bootstrap the necessary RoleBinding so that service can delete OnDemand pods.
+You will need to tell OnDemand you are using `job-pod-reaper`_ and to bootstrap the necessary RoleBinding so that job-pod-reaper can delete OnDemand pods.
 Update ``/etc/ood/config/hooks.env`` to include the following configuration:

 .. code-block:: sh

   USE_JOB_POD_REAPER="true"

 In order to cleanup unused namespaces the `k8-namespace-reaper`_ tool can be used.
 This tool will delete a namespace based on several factors:

 - The creation timestamp of the namespace
-- ``openondemand.org/last-hook-execution`` annotation set by OnDemand hook
+- ``openondemand.org/last-hook-execution`` annotation set by the OnDemand pre-PUN hook
 - The last pod to run in that namespace based on Prometheus metrics

 Below is an example of Helm values to deploy this tool for OnDemand where the OnDemand namespaces have ``user-`` prefix: